Sabbatsberg Hospital: Design

 The buildings intended for general healthcare consisted of 10 pavilions, arranged along two parallel, interconnected walkways.
 Nine of these medical pavilions had their longitudinal axis almost north and south, so that the long sides faced east and west, allowing for the most uniform sunlight exposure and providing optimal lighting for the large hospital wards.
 The tenth medical pavilion, containing so-called private rooms, was constructed as an extension of one of the connecting walkways; at the opposite end of the same connecting walkway, the entrance building was situated along Dalagatan.
 The larger pavilions had either 2 or 3 stories, depending on the terrain, with each floor containing a large ward (for 24 beds) measuring 23 meters in length, 8 meters in width, and 3.85 meters in height, a day room for recovering patients, 1 to 2 isolation rooms, nurses' rooms, a pantry, and a combined bathing and toilet room.
 The pavilion for individual patients had 3 floors, each containing 6 patient rooms, nurses' rooms, bathing facilities, pantry, toilets, and more.
 The connecting walkways, running from east to west, were constructed to a height of 1 story, 3–3.7 meters wide.

-The entrance building had 2 main floors, in addition to a basement and an attic with a mansard roof.
-The ground floor contained a reception hall and waiting room, 4 examination rooms, a outpatient surgical department, as well as offices for administrative staff, a porter's room, and more.
+The entrance building had two main floors, in addition to a basement and an attic with a mansard roof.
+The ground floor contained a reception hall and waiting room, four examination rooms, a outpatient surgical department, as well as offices for administrative staff, a porter's room, and more.
 The upper floors were intended for living quarters for administrative staff, nurses, and caretakers.
 In addition to the outpatient surgical department, there were now two operating rooms, directly connected to the older connecting walkway.
-Between the old and new pavilions were two buildings (the former administrative and economic buildings), connected on both sides to the walkways of the medical pavilions, containing both a assembly hall and a chapel along with the board's meeting room, rooms for senior physicians, etc., as well as laboratory space, a pharmacy, sewing and mending rooms, as well as residences for assistant physicians, and in a separate building, a very complete bathing department.
+Between the old and new pavilions were two buildings (the former administrative and economic buildings), connected on both sides to the walkways of the medical pavilions, containing both an assembly hall and a chapel along with the board's meeting room, rooms for senior physicians, etc., as well as laboratory space, a pharmacy, sewing and mending rooms, as well as residences for assistant physicians, and in a separate building, a very complete bathing department.
 Adjacent to these buildings was a newly constructed radiology department with an equipment room, darkroom, treatment rooms, etc. Additionally, a separate radium inhalation room was installed in the isolation pavilion.
 The economic building was located in the westernmost part of the area with a separate driveway from Torsgatan and housed, besides kitchens, laundry facilities, and steam boilers, also dining halls for doctors, nurses, and nurse trainees, assembly rooms for the nurses, as well as residential apartments for the economic staff.